Community Blood Center of the Ozarks appealing for type O blood

-NORTHWEST ARKANSAS (KFTA) — The Community Blood Center of the Ozarks will host a week-long blood drive starting on Monday, October 21.
+NORTHWEST ARKANSAS (KNWA) — The Community Blood Center of the Ozarks will host a week-long blood drive starting on Monday, October 21.

 The center is experiencing a shortage all type-O blood products.